deltawave-tech/pcp/README.md

 #### Multi-GPU Scaling

-To utilize a multi-GPU node (e.g., 8xH100), simply add the `--scale` flag.
+To utilize a multi-GPU node (e.g., 8xH100), add the `--scale` flag.
 The Node Manager will spawn 8 independent, supervised workers, pinning each to a specific GPU (0-7).

 ```sh
 pcp \